deopurkar/deopurkar.github.io/index.md

 ## Research

 I am an algebraic geometer with broader interests in algebra, geometry, representation theory, and number theory.
 This means that I study algebraic varieties&mdash;spaces of solutions of algebraic equations.
-Instead of studying one algebraic variety in isolation, I study the collection of all related algebraic varieties at once, using the remarkable feature that such a collection is itself an algebraic variety (often called a "moduli space").
+Instead of studying one algebraic variety in isolation, I study the collection of all related algebraic varieties at once, using the remarkable feature that such a collection itself forms an algebraic variety (often called a "moduli space").

 I have worked on moduli spaces of algebraic curves, branched covers of curves, surfaces, vector bundles, and so on.
 For my papers and preprints, see my [research](research/) page.